Latter-day Saints, Blacks, and the Issue of Race

 I must note that some leaders of the Church have tried to offer reasons why the blacks might not have received the Priesthood.
 Their personal speculations are not Gospel doctrine, though such speculations were often taught in various classes when Latter-day Saints discussed the former policy on the priesthood.
 Official LDS doctrine is what the scriptures contain and teachings or statements provided with the unanimous approval of the First Presidency.
 There are some quotes attributed to Brigham Young that bother me.
 Some I think he didn't really say (e.g., some of those reported in newspapers) and some that he probably did, but any personal opinions without the stamp of Church approval are just opinions.
 Even the leading apostle, Peter, had some personal opinions that the Lord needed to clear up over time.
 Not everything a prophet says needs to be divinely inspired - only when he is speaking under the direction of the Lord.
 Prophets can have opinions and preferences and tastes and even biases that may be weaknesses, but when they speak as Prophets to the Church, those become irrelevant.
 None of us are perfect - including Peter, Paul, Moses, and Joseph Smith.
 But the authenticity and divinity of the Book of Mormon convinces me that the latter was a true prophet, not a fraud.

 As to the former policy of not ordaining those of Negro descent to the priesthood, none of us really knows why.
 It's a question on my hot list, but it's not a reason to reject what I do know to be true.
-(By the way, the black natives of Fiji, apparently not being of African descent, could be and were ordained to the priesthood, I have read - and some whites who later found they had Negro descent had to give up their usage of the priesthood - it was descent, not skin color that was the issue in implementing this practice - a practice that was inevitably laden with puzzles and contradictions, and gratefully has been lifted.)While leaders had taught that blacks "were not yet to receive the priesthood" (Letter of the First Presidency, as published in the Improvement Era, February 1970), it was known that one day the full blessings of the Gospel related to the Priesthood would be available to them.
-The temporary exclusion ended unexpectedly - and happily - in 1978, sooner than many had imagined.
-Here is the revelation as written by President Spencer W. Kimball which removed the former limitation on the priesthood:
+(By the way, the black natives of Fiji, apparently not being of African descent, could be and were ordained to the priesthood, and some whites who later found they had Negro descent had to give up their usage of the priesthood.
+It was descent, not skin color that was the issue in implementing this practice--a practice that was inevitably laden with puzzles and contradictions, and gratefully has been lifted.)While leaders had taught that blacks "were not yet to receive the priesthood" (Letter of the First Presidency, as published in the Improvement Era, February 1970), it was known that one day the full blessings of the Gospel related to the Priesthood would be available to them.
+The temporary exclusion ended unexpectedly--and happily--in 1978, sooner than many had imagined.
+Here is the revelation as written by Pres.
+Spencer W. Kimball which removed the former limitation on the priesthood:

 June 8, 1978